tracykteal/lightning-talks/how-to-record.md

 So, you're giving a talk, congratulations!
 Now though, you've found out it's a talk that you need or want to record.
 Here are some tips and tricks on how to record your talk from the comfort of your own home/office/somewhere-sort-of-quiet.

+We're recommending recording with your usual videoconferencing software.
+We'll focus on Zoom here, but there are other options.
+This is nice because you can easily record your screen and yourself, and it's a system you're familiar with.
+If you love recording, and have other recording software or setup, that's great too.
+These are just some of the easiest ways to do recording that also produce high quality recordings.
+See more on [recording] below.

 ## The Setup

 To record a talk you'll need setup for sound, video and some source of light.
 You'll also need some recording software.